dutchaug/beginners-workshop/lesson05/README.md

 <img src="img/fragment_lifecycle.png" align="right" />

 A Fragment represents a behavior or a portion of user interface in an Activity.
-You can combine multiple fragments in a single activity to build a multi-pane UI and reuse a fragment in multiple activities.
-You can think of a fragment as a _modular_ section of an activity, which has its own lifecycle, receives its own input events, and which you can add or remove while the activity is running (sort of like a "sub activity" that you can reuse in different activities).
+You can think of a fragment as a _modular_ and _reusable_ section of an activity, which has its own lifecycle, receives its own input events, and which you can add or remove while the activity is running (sort of like a "sub activity" that you can reuse in different activities).

 A fragment must always be embedded in an activity and the fragment's lifecycle is directly affected by the host activity's lifecycle.
 For example, when the activity is paused, so are all fragments in it, and when the activity is destroyed, so are all fragments.

 To create a fragment, you must create a subclass of Fragment (or an existing subclass of it).
 The Fragment class has code that looks a lot like an Activity.
-It contains callback methods similar to an activity, such as onCreate(), onStart(), onPause(), and onStop().
-In fact, if you're converting an existing Android application to use fragments, you might simply move code from your activity's callback methods into the respective callback methods of your fragment.
+It contains callback methods similar to an activity, such as onCreate(), onStart(), onPause(), and onStop(), etc.

 Usually, you should implement at least the following lifecycle methods: